Velvet Logo

 Virtual try-on

-Virtual try-on uses computer vision and graphics to preview how a garment might look on a person—often from a photo—before purchase.
-Quality depends on how faithfully the system represents body shape and fabric drape.
+Uses computer vision and graphics to show how a garment might look on you—often from a photo—before purchase.
+Quality hinges on faithful body shape and fabric drape, not only a fast render.

 Agentic commerce